-- 93. The Better Care Fund (previously referred to as the Integration Transformation Fund) was announced in June as part of the 2013 Spending Round.
+- 78. The Care Act 2014 will have important financial implications for the Council and Adult Social Care Services in particular.
+From April 2015 the Council will need to consider the resources implications required to manage the additional cost of discharging the new duties for assessment and support of carers and the provision of information. - 79.
+In addition there will be a universal requirement for local authorities to offer people the option of deferring payment towards the cost of their care services. - 80.
+Based on detailed modelling, however, current estimates of the cost of the changes show that these may exceed this level of funding.
+The full impact of the changes on the Council's budget therefore remains uncertain at this stage. - 81.
+For the purposes of this budget within the Directorate, it is assumed that there will be a matching increase in both grant income and expenditure, so there is no net impact on the Directorate budget. - 82.
+However, due to this uncertainty a reserve has been created within Corporate Costs. - 83.
+The Better Care Fund (previously referred to as the Integration Transformation Fund) was announced in June as part of the 2013 Spending Round.
 It provides an opportunity to transform local services so that people are provided with better integrated care and support.
 It encompasses a substantial level of funding to help local areas manage pressures and improve long term sustainability.
-The Fund will be an important enabler to take the integration agenda forward at scale and pace, acting as a significant catalyst for change. - 94.
-Within CBC, the total pooled budget with the BCCG (Bedfordshire Clinical Commissioning Group) is £18.7m, of which: £4.0m (combination revenue and capital expenditure) is already in base budgets. £5.5m is already included in NHS funded grant in base budget. £9.2m is not currently in the budget so is reflected in the MTFP (both income and expenditure) for 2015/16.
+The Fund will be an important enabler to take the integration agenda forward at scale and pace, acting as a significant catalyst for change. - 84.
+Within CBC, the total pooled budget with the BCCG (Bedfordshire Clinical Commissioning Group) is £18.7m, of which: £4.6m (combination revenue and capital expenditure) is already in base budgets. £3.9m is already included in NHS funded grant in base budget. £10.2m is not currently in the budget so is reflected in the MTFP (both income and expenditure) for 2015/16.